Save the Redwoods League: History

-From 1951-1959, the League's Newton Drury was the director of the California Division of Beaches and Parks, later known as the California State Parks system.
+From 1951 to 1959, the League's Newton Drury was the director of the California Division of Beaches and Parks, later known as the California State Parks system.
 In 1954, the League helped acquire the South Grove of giant sequoias to be added to Calaveras Big Trees State Park.

 In 1960, the Avenue of the Giants Parkway was founded in Humboldt Redwoods State Park preceded by a 40-year land acquisition process by the League.
 In 1968, after years of lobbying, Redwood National Park was established by Congress.

 In the 1970s and 1980s, the League continued to protect land for redwood parks.
 Notable acquisitions included 1,662 acres for Purisima Creek Redwoods Open Space Preserve and 3,858-acre Big Creek Reserve for Julia Pfeiffer Burns State Park.

 In the 1980s and 1990s, Navarro River Redwoods State Park lands were purchased by the League and land was acquired for Limekiln State Park and Wilder Ranch State Park.
 In 2001, the League purchased the Dillonwood giant sequoia grove and transferred it to Sequoia National Park.
 In 2002, the League purchased the 25,000-acre Mill Creek Forest, its largest acquisition to date which became part of Del Norte Coast Redwoods State Park.
 In the 2000s, the League protected 7,334 acres for Mendocino Headlands State Park.
 In 2009, the League's Redwood Climate Change Initiative at Humboldt State University began.

 In the 2010s, the League helped protect Noyo River Redwoods, Four Corners, the Orick Mill Site, Peters Creek and Boulder Creek old-growth forests, and Big River-Mendocino Old-Growth Redwoods.
 The League also established conservation easements for 15,000-acre Mailliard Ranch, the 8,500-acre San Vicente Redwoods and 870-acre Stewarts Point.

-In 2018, the League celebrated its centennial year launching the “Stand for the Redwoods, Stand for the Future” campaign and publishing the Centennial Vision for Redwoods Conservation that includes the goal to "double the size of coast redwood forests in parks and reserves to 800,000 acres."
+In 2018, the League celebrated its centennial year launching the "Stand for the Redwoods, Stand for the Future" campaign and publishing the Centennial Vision for Redwoods Conservation that includes the goal to "double the size of coast redwood forests in parks and reserves to 800,000 acres."
 The California State Senate declared 2018 the Year of the Redwoods with the passage of SR 100, authored by Senator Mike McGuire and many co-authors.
-The California State Assembly adopted House Resolution (HR 96), authored by Assemblymember Mark Stone, recognizing the League’s 100th birthday.
-And, on September 27, 2018, California Governor Jerry Brown declared October 2018 as “California Redwoods Month," recognizing redwoods as a "globally significant treasure" and encouraging people to "support organizations working to ensure a healthy future for our redwood forests."
+The California State Assembly adopted House Resolution (HR 96), authored by Assemblymember Mark Stone, recognizing the League's 100th birthday.
+And, on September 27, 2018, California Governor Jerry Brown declared October 2018 as "California Redwoods Month", recognizing redwoods as a "globally significant treasure" and encouraging people to "support organizations working to ensure a healthy future for our redwood forests."
+In April 2018, the League joined the National Park Service and California State Parks to form Redwoods Rising, a restoration initiative.